Stimulating a Green Recovery – the first shoots

 Ultimately, we want to be a vanguard for change for our residents and our communities.

 Hounslow Green Recovery Board

-To lead this we’ve created the Hounslow Green Recovery Board, and today (June 23) was its inaugural meeting.
+To lead this we’ve created the Hounslow Green Recovery Board, which had its inaugural meeting on June 23 2020.
 No single organisation has the power, resources or capabilities to deliver the borough-level change for the green recovery we need, including the delivery of all the environmental, climate change and sustainability objectives.

 The Green Recovery Board has been set up to enable and facilitate the work to discover, develop, plan, deliver and evolve, in partnership, a wide-ranging and reaching transformation programme, whilst also ensuring a sound basis for working alongside and with the range of diverse communities within Hounslow and beyond.